 It is absolutely normal wanting to know in advance how much a sworn translation will cost before ordering it.
-Nobody in their sound mind would spend, say, BRL 1,000 to plea a refund worth BRL 700.
+Nobody in their sound mind would spend, say, BRL 1,000 in translations to plea a refund worth BRL 700.

 The problem here is that, pursuant to the applicable law, it is not possible to determine the exact cost of a sworn translation before having finished it.

-The reason is that the Brazilian Law on Sworn Translations (Decree 13,609) dates back from 1943, and was never amended, though some of its (Statewide) regulations have been updated.
+The reason is that the Brazilian Law on Sworn Translations (Decree 13,609) dates back from 1943, and was never amended, though some of its (statewide) regulations have been updated.
 In those days sworn translations were typewritten, so the convention was that one standard page ("lauda") should correspond to "25 lines of final (i.e. translated) text".

-On the other hand, rates are statutory: any Sworn Translator has to charge the same rate (set by the Board of Trade in the State where they operate) per "lauda" of final, translated text.
+On the other hand, rates are statutory: any Sworn Translator has to charge the same rate (set by the Trade Register in the State where they operate) per "lauda" of final, translated text.
 The conclusion is that it is a waste of time to ask cost estimates from different Sworn Translators within the same State, searching for a cheaper one; none of them will be able to state exactly how much a sworn translation will cost before they have done it.